 Our first big bash was arranged by a New Zealand couple, two of the twenty-some housemen – these are practicing doctors in the literal sense of ‘practicing’ – they didn’t know WHAT they were doing, so they practiced.
 These two delightful Kiwi appy-quacks’ surname was actually Houseman, funnily enough.
 Lovely folk; they organised a raucous Priests and Prostitutes night in the Cock and Bottle.

 The fishnet stockings!
 The see-through tops!
 The high heels!
 The micro skirts!
 I thought I’d died and gone to Mecca Nirvana Heaven!
-I wore a white dog collar and a blue houndstooth holy Irish jacket made by a tailor in Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
+I wore a white dog collar (actually just a white shirt back-to-front) and a blue houndstooth holy Irish jacket made by a tailor in Dublin which I’d inherited from a drunk Irishman one FreeState night, which slayed the ladies.
 I think.
 They thought I was a catholic father.
 Much later that night I was on the floor, last drink on my chest, one finger held high, still trying to make a point but a touch incomprehensible.

 The weermag had actually posted us to fuckin’ heaven, I swear!
 Probably by mistake, but we were not complaining.
 Hey! you can ask 2nd Lt.
 Leslie LadyLover&Charmer Chrich; I shit you not, I’m not exaggerating!
 Tell them, Les.
 We did our duty.

 This was brought back to mind recently when I was listening to my new favourite band Tuba Skinny.
 Sure you can listen, but MAINLY watch the fishnet stockings in the background!
 That’s Val, and that’s what I’m talkin’ about!